an-t-pham/not-another-plant-killer-frontend/README.md

  Summary

-A Single Application for Plant Information & Plant Organizer by creating your own plant collections.
-This is the frontend of the app.
+Single Page Application for Plant Information & Plant Organizer.
+This is the frontend of the app which is built with ReactJS.
+Auth0 is used for user authentication.
+Upon logging in the user is redirected to their profile which shows their info including name and email.
+Users can navigate around with the menu drop down list view all existing plants from database or create a new plant.
+They also have the ability to create collections to group the plants they have together.
+Beside creating new plants and collections, users are able to edit/delete plants and collections.
+Plants can be added or removed from collections.

+This application is hosted in Netlify: https://not-another-plant-killer.netlify.app/

  Installing